 Most patients who undergo treatment at Docere Clinics opt to receive both BMAC and ADSC combined in a single treatment.
 Based on close follow-up with our patients, this appears to provide the most consistent and powerful results.
 Please click here to read a manuscript written by Dr. Adelson published in The Pain Practitioner describing his experience comparing bone marrow stem cells, adipose stem cells, and the combination of the two.
 Clearly, if you have too little subcutaneous fat to consider lipoaspiration, then ADSC is not an option and we will opt instead for BMAC alone.
 If you have a history of bone or blood cancer, we opt for ADSC suspended in platelet rich plasma.

-Patients may or may not wish to additionally suspend umbilical cord products and/or exosomes into their combined BMAC/SVF.
+Patients may or may not wish to additionally include umbilical cord products and/or exosomes with their own BMAC/SVF.
 Factors affecting this decision is the severity of one’s condition and personal preference.

 Download a scientific overview of Adult Stem Cell Therapy, written by Arnold Caplan, Ph.D., the scientist who first described mesenchymal stem cell function in 1988.